MichelleRS/react-inventory-app/README.md

 3. Unable to sign in

 - Solution: Sign in method deprecated in Supabase Version 2.
 Install version 1: npm i @supabase/supabase-js@1.28.5

+4. When previewing my app in Netlify, an error pops up after an action is performed.
+Error reads:
+   > Page Not Found.
+Looks like you’ve followed a broken link or entered a URL that doesn’t exist on this site.

+- Solution: In `public/`, create a `_redirects` file with this line of code: `/*    /index.html    200`
+- Source: Top answer from Adwaith on [_Stack Overflow_](https://stackoverflow.com/questions/50752350/page-not-found-when-trying-to-access-a-site-deployed-on-netlify)

 [Back to Table of Contents](#table-of-contents)